DerrickLamers/grblwiki/Two-Axis-System-Considerations.md

-When setting up a system with only two axes, such as a laser engraver or pen plotter, there are a couple of items that must be considered or you will run into strange errors and unexplainable behavior.
+When setting up a system with only two axes, such as a laser engraver or pen plotter, there are a couple of items that must be considered or you will run into strange errors and apparently unexplainable behavior.

 # Homing Configuration